Home > Analyses > Financial Services > Erie Indemnity Company

 Erie Indemnity Company12.8B

-Erie Indemnity Company ranks 6th among its 6 competitors in market capitalization.
-Its market cap is approximately 14.2% of the leader, Marsh & McLennan Companies, Inc. Erie is positioned below both the average market cap of the top 10 competitors (50.3B) and the sector median (49.0B).
-The company has a significant 108% market cap gap with its nearest competitor above.
+Erie Indemnity Company ranks 6th among its competitors.
+Its market cap is 13.57% of the sector leader, Marsh & McLennan Companies.
+Erie sits below both the average market cap of the top 10 (50.3B) and the median sector value (49.0B).
+It trails its nearest competitor, Brown & Brown, Inc., by over 117%, indicating a significant gap in scale.

 Comparisons with competitors